 Besides the stunning downtown Seattle skyline, you also get to see Mount Rainier rising over 14,000 feet in the distance.

-Along the way, look for marine wildlife like seals, sea lions, porpoises, and, if you are lucky, even a whale.
+Look for marine wildlife like seals, sea lions, porpoises, and even a whale if you are lucky.

 Visit the Boeing factory